AD Bangham Award

 Previous A.D.
 Bangham FRS Life Achievement Award winners

-Up to three cash prizes, courtesy of Dr. Walter Shaw (Bangham Award Prize winner; founder and retired CEO of Avanti Polar Lipids), will be awarded to the presenting authors of those posters that are judged to be of best quality, whether exhibited or presented as invited short talks at LRD 2022.
+Three cash prizes, courtesy of Dr. Walter Shaw (Bangham Award Prize winner; founder and retired CEO of Avanti Polar Lipids), were awarded to the presenting authors of the posters judged to be of best quality at LRD 2022.

-Established researchers from the international liposome/nanomedicine community will be invited to judge the poster abstracts/presentations.
+Established researchers from the international liposome/nanomedicine community judged the poster abstracts/presentations.

 NMIN Travel Awards are available to NMIN Highly Qualified Personnel (HQP) to support their attendance of and participation in this event.